CP Violation in the $B_s^0$ system: The system

 From a technical point of view, the measurement of $\Delta M_s$ requires these essential components: \begin{itemize} \item identification of the flavor of the $\Bs$ meson at the time of production; \item identification of the flavor of the $\Bs$ meson when it decays; \item measurement of its proper lifetime. \end{itemize}

 To measure the final state of the $\Bs$ meson decay, a flavour-specific transition is used.
-The simplest flavour-specific state is the semi-leptonic decay $\Bs \to \Dsminus \mu^+ \nu_\mu$ since the muon usually provides an excellent possibility for an efficient selection of such decays during both the data taking and the subsequent analysis.
+The simplest flavour-specific state is the semileptonic decay $\Bs \to \Dsminus \mu^+ \nu_\mu$ since the muon usually provides an excellent possibility for an efficient selection of such decays during both the data taking and the subsequent analysis.
 However, the precision of the proper lifetime measurement in this decay mode is rather poor because of the missing neutrino taking some part of the $\Bs$ momentum.
 Figure \ref{cdf-dms-resolution} shows the proper decay time resolution for different decay modes as a function of the $\Bs$ proper decay time in the CDF measurement.
-The resolution in the semi-leptonic decay channel deteriorates very quickly with the increase of the proper time.
+The resolution in the semileptonic decay channel deteriorates very quickly with the increase of the proper time.
 Therefore, the ability of an experiment to reconstruct hadronic $\Bs$ decays such as $\Bs \to \Dsminus \pi^+$ plays a crucial role in the $\Delta M_s$ measurement.

-The identification of the $\Bs$ initial state, also known as the {\it initial flavour tagging} (IFT), was first developed for hadron colliders by the CDF (\cite{Abulencia:2006ze}) and D0 (\cite{Abazov:2006qp}) experiments at the Tevatron.
-In the LHCb implementation of the IFT (\cite{Aaij:2012mu,Aaij:2013oba,Aaij:2015pha}), the special capabilities of the detector, such as the particle identification and efficient reconstruction of secondary decays, are extensively used.
+The identification of the $\Bs$ initial state, also known as the {\it initial flavour tagging} (IFT), was first developed and used at hadron colliders by the CDF \cite{Abulencia:2006ze} and D0 \cite{Abazov:2006qp} experiments at the Tevatron.
+In the LHCb implementation of the IFT \cite{Aaij:2012mu,Aaij:2013oba,Aaij:2015pha}, the special capabilities of the detector, such as the particle identification and efficient reconstruction of secondary decays, are extensively used.

 Technically, the IFT is divided into opposite-side (OS) and same-side (SS) tagging.
+At LHC, where the gluon splitting dominates the $b \bar b$ production and the $b$ quarks are considerably boosted, the ``opposite-side'' is actually not ``opposite'' at all.
+Therefore, the naming of the two IFT methods is nowadays largely historical and does not reflect the actual topology of the $b \bar b$ events.
 The OS tagging is based on the correlation of the flavours of two produced $B$ hadrons, while the SS tagging exploits the correlation of the flavour of the $\Bs$ meson and the charge of additional particles produced in the hadronisation of the initial $b$ quark.
 The performance of the IFT is quantified by the {\it tagging power} $P$, which is expressed as $P = \epsilon (1- 2 w)^2$, where $\epsilon$ is the tagging efficiency and $w$ is the wrong-tag probability.
 The tagging power multiplied by the total number of events in the analysis corresponds to the effective statistics used to measure $\Delta M_s$.